Dactyly: As a congenital defect

 Among humans, the term "five-fingered hand" is sometimes used to mean the abnormality of having five fingers, none of which is a thumb.

 Syndactyly

-Syndactyly (from Greek "together") is a condition where two or more digits are fused together.
+Syndactyly (from Ancient Greek σύν (sún), meaning "together") is a condition where two or more digits are fused together.
 It occurs normally in some mammals, such as the siamang and most diprotodontid marsupials such as kangaroos.
 It occurs as an unusual condition in humans.

 Polydactyly

-Polydactyly (from Greek "many") is when a limb has more than the usual number of digits.
+Polydactyly (from Ancient Greek πολύς (polús), meaning "many") is when a limb has more than the usual number of digits.
 This can be: